5th Mountain Division: Italy

 Following its year on the Eastern Front the unit was redeployed to the Gustav Line in December 1943, arriving near Cassino.
+In January 1944 in particular they were heavily engaged against Arab troops of the French Expeditionary Corps, in the form of Goumier brigades and elements of the 2nd Moroccan and 3rd Algerian Divisions at the Battle of Monte Cassino.
 The unit fought out the remainder of the war in Italy and the Western Alps before surrendering to American forces near Turin in May 1945.

 War crimes

 The division was implicated in the Grugliasco massacre, Piedmont, alongside the 34th Infantry Division, where, on 30 April 1945, 67 civilians were executed.
 Shortly after the division was also implicated in another massacre in the town of Santhià, on the way to Milan, resulting in 48 deaths.